Latin Deponent Verbs & Semi-Deponent Verbs: The Ultimate Guide

 - yes

-How To Translate Deponent Verbs
+How To Translate Deponent Verbs (with examples!)

 Translating deponent verbs is simple, as long as you remember that they can never be passive in meaning.
 (Except for future passive participles/gerundives – but you don’t need to worry about those until you are very advanced.)